What Is This Interesting Vegetable Romanesco?

 Martha Stewart Likes Romanesco

-My wife happened to be looking at her Martha Stewart November 2007 Living Magazine and what did she find?
+My wife happened to be looking at her Martha Stewart November 2007 Living Magazine, and what did she find?
 A recipe featuring Broccoli Romanesco and Parmesan Puree.

 Only Martha would have a recipe for an esoteric vegetable only found in local farmers' markets.
-And, it looks like a great one I can't wait to try this Thanksgiving.
+And it looks like a great one.
+I can't wait to try this Thanksgiving.
+If you can't find Broccoli Romanesco, you can substitute a head of broccoli and a head of cauliflower instead.

 Broccoli Romanesco or Cauliflower Romanesco